Skip to content

 • Productive vs. Unproductive: Paid tasks can be further defined as productive ('Coaching', 'Back Office Work') or unproductive ('Break').
 This feeds directly into occupancy and productivity reporting.

-AI Agents: Your 24/7 Resolution Bot
+AI Agents: Automated Resolution

 • How it Works: It uses your Zendesk Guide articles and configured "procedures" to deliver instant resolutions.

 • Measure Success: Dive into the Analytics > AI Agents dashboard.
-Don't just look at deflection; focus on the Automated Resolution Rate, an LLM-evaluated metric that confirms if the customer's issue was truly solved, and BSAT (Bot Satisfaction) to monitor user sentiment.
+Don't just look at deflection; focus on the Automated Resolution Rate — an LLM-evaluated metric that confirms if the customer's issue was truly solved — and BSAT (Bot Satisfaction) to monitor user sentiment.

-Copilot: An AI Assistant for Every Team Member
+Copilot: AI Assistant for Agents

 • For Agents: